-(3) The following table provides the vesting schedules for unearned Equity Incentive Plan Awards (performance-based RSUs and PSUs) with outstanding vesting dates as of December 31, 2017:
+(3) The following table provides the vesting schedules for unearned PSUs with outstanding vesting dates as of December 31, 2018:

-Grant Date Outstanding Vesting Dates 3/1/2017 Performance period ending December 31, 2019.
+Grant Date Outstanding Vesting Dates 3/1/2018 Performance period ending December 31, 2020.
 The number of PSUs reported is based on achievement of maximum performance.
 Cumulative performance to date, as of the last completed fiscal year, exceeds target.
-6/1/2016 Performance period ending December 31, 2018.
-The number of PSUs reported is based on achievement of maximum performance.
-Cumulative performance to date, as of the last completed fiscal year, exceeds target.
-3/1/2016 Performance period ending December 31, 2018.
+3/1/2017 Performance period ending December 31, 2019.
 The number of PSUs reported is based on achievement of maximum performance.
 Cumulative performance to date, as of the last completed fiscal year, exceeds target.